FAQsWhat does my child need to bring to camp?

 What is the cancellation / refund policy?

 Refund Policy For All ID Clinics: Upon Registration - $50 non-refundable fee.
 If you cancel 7 days before the clinic date or are a no show - no refund, no exceptions.

 Refund Policy for Summer Day Camp and Striker/Goalkeeper Camp: Upon Registration - $50 non-refundable fee for both half day and full day prices.
 If you cancel within 7 days of the first day of summer day camp or are a no show – there will be no refund, no exceptions.

 Refund Policy For Southeast College ID Camp: $50 non-refundable fee.
 If you cancel within 7 days of the first day of residential camp you are refunded all monies minus a $200 fee.
 If you are a no show – no refund, no exceptions.

-ID/Summer Camp Cancellation Refund Policy: In the event that an ID/Summer camp is cancelled due to inclement weather or other unanticipated circumstances, participants will receive a full refund for the camp registration fees.
+ID/Summer Camp Cancellation Refund Policy: In the event that an ID/Summer camp is cancelled due to inclement weather or other unanticipated circumstances, participants will receive a full refund for the camp (minus registration fees).
 Vanderbilt University is not responsible for any expenses accrued in relation to the clinic.